plaid/react-plaid-link/README.md

 #### OAuth / opening Link without a button click

-Handling OAuth redirects requires opening link without any user input.
-This can also be useful if usimply if you want Link to open immediately when your page or component renders.
+Handling OAuth redirects requires opening Link without any user input.
+This can also be useful if you simply if you want Link to open immediately when your page or component renders.

 ```tsx